KangJiaju/KangJiaju.github.io/index.md

 - Environment modeling algorithms using new sensors
 - Robot control integrated with LLM

 My current research focuses on the perception and modeling of the surrounding environment of intelligent systems, especially cluster perception.
 My interests are **Autonomous unmanned systems** and their application to **Group Perception in Decision Making**.
 In short, design interconnected clusters with common visual capabilities to make the best decisions.
-I hope to dedicate my talents to this meaningful cause and bring benefits to society.
+I hope to dedicate my talents to this meaningful cause and bring benefits to society.<br>
 I am also interested in **knowledge discovery** in massive data using methods such as knowledge graph.
 I have extensive practical experience in the field of NLP.
 Looking forward to a suitable project to continue my research in this field.

 <br>